-Influencer marketing dominated 2018, and some businesses are still questioning the relevancy of this marketing strategy.
-Like it or not, many audiences are thrilled with the notion of influencer marketing.
+Influencer marketing dominated 2018, but some businesses are still questioning the relevancy of this marketing strategy.
+Influencer marketing is effective.
 They trust the people they follow on social media channels and tapping into the right source can be lucrative for both parties.
 However, to take advantage of this social media marketing tool, you need to know the basics.

 What is an influencer?

 Think about people you have seen on social media channels.
 Perhaps one blogs about hair care, but when speaking casually about makeup, they note their favorite lipstick.
 Their followers trust this person’s opinion and decide they want to try the same lipstick.
 An influencer can change opinions, influence actions, or encourage the purchase of a product.
 They may have millions of followers or only thousands (micro-influencers have a smaller following) but their marketing reach remains impressive.

 Influencer marketing is like getting a celebrity on board with your business strategy, but they don’t necessarily need the fame to be influential.
 Influencer marketing only requires a following within your industry, with an attentive audience that would be interested in your product or service.